gorenje/millieons.org/w/cuckoo.md

 ## What is the Spiritual Church of Cuckoo?

-An non-existent yet existing entity for offering an alternative to the wheel.
-The repetitive wheel of consumerism that most people in the western are financially forced into.
+An non-existential yet existing entity for providing an alternative to the wheel.
+The repetitive wheel of consumerism that most people in the West are financially forced into.

-The first religion which is also a Startup.
+The Spiritual Church of Cuckoo is the first religion which is also a Startup.
 We are actively looking for investors and employees to help us with our mission to reach as many people as possible.
 But reach them not with advertising but the simple message of unconscious dissonance.

 The *Spiritual Church of Cuckoo* will hereafter be referred to as *Church of Cuckoo*.

 ## What is Cuckoo?

 Simply put, the *Colt of Unconscious and Conscious Knowledge Of Octagons*.